davidosomething/vopen/README.md

 ### Default command

-You can start Vim with a default command if no files/directories are provided using the `VOPEN_DEFAULT_COMMAND` global variable in your system.
+You can start Vim with a default command using the `VOPEN_DEFAULT_COMMAND` global variable in your system.
 E.g. to start vimfiler:

 ```bash
 export VOPEN_DEFAULT_COMMAND="+VimFilerCurrentDir"